 Using spatial data and Geographic Information Systems (GIS) technology, our foresters identify values that have been previously mapped, including streams, gullies, historical or cultural sites, flora and fauna species, threatened habitats such as for the Leadbeater’s possum, and other important environmental, historical and recreational features.

-biodiversity values – including threated flora and fauna and important habitat and habitat elements.
+biodiversity values – including threatened flora and fauna and important habitat and habitat elements

-confirmation of available harvest area and excluded areas.
+confirmation of available harvest area and excluded areas as per our regulatory requirements

-Information collected during field assessments is stored in our GIS and used to develop a comprehensive plan for each coupe.
+Information collected during field assessments is stored in our land management database and used to develop a comprehensive plan for each coupe.